-About the latter, there is some configuration switches that you might want to tune to obtain better performance with Rudder, in /etc/default/jetty, whereas the default ones fit the basic recommandations for the minimal Rudder hardware requirements.
+About the latter, there is some configuration switches that you might want to tune to obtain better performance with Rudder, in /opt/rudder/etc/rudder-jetty.conf, whereas the default ones fit the basic recommendations for the minimal Rudder hardware requirements.

-• -Xms and Xmx: These parameters tune the total amount of RAM usable / dedicated to the java process.
-It is what you want to tune at first to give Rudder some more RAM.

-• -XX:PermSize -XX:MaxPermSize: These parameters are acceptable for most installations, but you might want to decrease them a bit if using a machine that is not very powerful / RAM abundant.
+- JAVA_XMX: That parameter tune the total amount of RAM usable / dedicated to the java process.
+It is what you want to tune at first to give Rudder some more RAM. - JAVA_MAXPERMSIZE: That parameter is acceptable for most installations, but you might want to decrease them a bit if using a machine that is not very powerful / RAM abundant.
 Increasing them is not really useful.